7sedam7/perec.nvim/README.md

 ## Roadmay
 (not in priority order, more stuff that benefits this in krafna repo roadmap)
+- [ ] Add templating support
+- [ ] Add one search instead of find files/grep files/etc
 - [ ] Extract picker logic so it can be used by snacks and mini
-- [ ] Add templating support
 - [ ] Setup working with encrypted files

 ## Acknowledgements

-- [render-markdown.nvim](https://github.com/MeanderingProgrammer/render-markdown.nvim/tree/4a28c135bc3548e398ba38178fec3f705cb26fe6) for table formatting inspiration
+- [render-markdown.nvim](https://github.com/MeanderingProgrammer/render-markdown.nvim/tree/4a28c135bc3548e398ba38178fec3f705cb26fe6) for table and todo formatting inspiration
 - [CodeRabbit](https://coderabbit.io) for code reviews
 - Various AI tools for help with answering questions faster then me searching on Google/StackOverflow